TheKoola/eosstracker/doc/Downloading-Collected-Data.md

 #### Example GPS Data ####

+GPS data is available for download as well and includes all the usual fields for the location and movement data the SDR system is experiencing (i.e. it's installed within a moving vehicle).
+Satellite fix status is not currently captured within the SDR system at this time.
+Typically a new GPS log entry is created for movement greater than about 10 meters or 4 decimal places for lat/lon figures.
+New GPS log entries are limited to an update frequency of no quicker than about 2 seconds.

 | datetime | speed_mph | bearing | altitude_ft | lat | lon |
 | -------- | --------- | ------- | ----------- | --- | --- |